lsk-devs/python-projects/README.md

 ## Repository Structure

 - `2nde/` → Projects created during my final year of secondary school before starting NSI.
-- `1ere/` → Projects created during my first year of high school with the NSI specialization.
 - More folders will be added as I continue learning.

 ## Technologies